PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter6.md

 # PROBLEM REPORTS

-Problem reports are crucial documents in the software development and maintenance lifecycle.
-They record any issues, defects, or anomalies discovered during the design, testing, production, or operational phases of software.
-Effective problem reporting is essential for identifying, tracking, resolving, and preventing issues, ensuring the reliability and quality of the software.
+Problem reports are crucial documents in the hardware development and maintenance lifecycle.
+They record any issues, defects, or anomalies discovered during the design, testing, production, or operational phases of hardware.
+Effective problem reporting is essential for identifying, tracking, resolving, and preventing issues, ensuring the reliability and quality of the hardware.

 ## PURPOSE OF PROBLEM REPORTS

-**Description**: The primary purpose of problem reports is to systematically document issues encountered with the software, facilitate their resolution, and prevent recurrence.
+**Description**: The primary purpose of problem reports is to systematically document issues encountered with the hardware, facilitate their resolution, and prevent recurrence.
 They serve as a tool for continuous improvement and quality assurance.

 **Importance**:

 - **Issue Identification**: Allows for the clear identification and documentation of problems.
 - **Resolution Tracking**: Tracks the progress of issue resolution, ensuring accountability and timely fixes.
 - **Root Cause Analysis**: Facilitates analysis to identify the underlying causes of problems.
-- **Quality Assurance**: Helps maintain the quality and reliability of the software by addressing defects and issues promptly.
+- **Quality Assurance**: Helps maintain the quality and reliability of the hardware by addressing defects and issues promptly.
 - **Regulatory Compliance**: Ensures compliance with industry standards and regulatory requirements for documentation and issue management.

 ## KEY ELEMENTS OF PROBLEM REPORTS